 Cut a leaf from an African Violet plant

 Take some nice leaf cuttings using a sharp clean pruner or shears.
 I like at least 1 to 2 inches of stem left on the leaf.

-I typically use a Sharpie marker to right the name or color of the mother plant on the back of the leaf as well as in the small pot I settle it into.
+I typically use a Sharpie marker to write the name or color of the mother plant on the back of the leaf as well as in the small pot I settle it into.

 I have these small 2 inch pots I use.
 (I am moving away from using plastic for pots, I now am choosing these terra cotta pots)